 The internal market is central to the European Union and is undeniably a success story.
 The consolidation of this success is linked to the evolution of the economy, society and technology and especially of digital technology.
-For this reason, the European Commission presented in 2015 various strategies that should be mutually supportive and reinforcing, especially with regard to the digital single market, as well as an ambitious internal market update (goods & services).
+For this reason, the European Commission presented in 2015 various strategies aimed at consolidating the internal market and adapting it to the digital age

-The update of the internal market is based on various priorities such as mutual recognition, harmonisation and standardisation measures and improved enforcement for legislation.
-All these measures pursue a single goal: to simplify daily life and create more opportunities for the consumers, businesses and public authorities that invest, purchase and sell goods and services in the internal European market.
+The update of the internal market is based on various priorities in relation to the four freedoms (goods/labour/services/capital), and should be completed under the current European Parliament.
+The aim is to take the necessary measures to simplify daily life and create more opportunities for the consumers, businesses and public authorities that invest, purchase and sell goods and services in the internal European market.

 Objectives for Belgium

 However, there is no reason for an over-optimistic analysis, given the many barriers that still exist within the internal market some 20 years after its launch: the service sector lags behind the more integrated goods market, despite the progress made, and a number of (non-regulatory) obstacles persist, including the mobility of workers, often in a cross-border context.

 This is why Belgium has called for the deepening of the internal market, a vital driver for growth and employment, including a gradual economic, fiscal and social convergence (fight against social dumping).

 Among the measures available, Belgium wishes to promote the need for harmonisation which it is worth maximising because it is easier to implement (otherwise, a mutual recognition clause would have to be included in each new minimum harmonisation directive).